• Skip to primary navigation

 Any doubts or questions?
 Feel free to ask via the comments below.
 I will try my best to answer them for you. - Padma

-Add nuts: If you love nuts and they love you back, toss in your favorites!
-Pecans and walnuts pair beautifully with the banana and chocolate flavors.
-Or, for an extra indulgent twist, use nutty chocolate chunks.
+Add nuts: Pecans and walnuts pair beautifully with the banana and chocolate flavors.

-Chocolate chips instead of chunks: Prefer chocolate chips?
-No problem!
-Swap in milk or dark chocolate chips, depending on how sweet or rich you’d like your bread to be, and voila! you will have made banana and chocolate chip bread!
+Swap chocolate chunks for chips: Milk or dark chocolate chips, depending on how sweet or rich you’d like your bread to be, and just like that, you have made banana and chocolate chip bread!

 Storage and reheating